Zeioth/none-ls-autoload.nvim/README.md

 * You would also have to manually deregister sources when you uninstall them, or none-ls will display errors.

 **Solution**:
-* By using `none-ls-autoload.nvim`, you don't have to worry anymore!
+* By using `none-ls-autoload.nvim`, you don't have to worry about any of that.
 This plugin will take care of automatically load/unload all mason packages you install/uninstall when necessary.

 ## How to install